storj/dbx/README.md

 source with the command

 ```
-$ dbx.v1 golang example.dbx .
+$ dbx golang example.dbx .
 ```

 This will create an `example.go` file in the current directory.
-Check the output of `dbx.v1 golang` for more options like controling the package name or other features of the generated code.
+Check the output of `dbx golang` for more options like controling the package name or other features of the generated code.

 Generating a schema is also straightforward:

 ```
-$ dbx.v1 schema examples.dbx .
+$ dbx schema examples.dbx .
 ```

 This creates an `example.dbx.postgres.sql` file in the current directory with